 These cameras will record 4K video at 60fps, and feature 1080p slow motion at 240fps.
 That’s just nuts in a phone.
 Basically, expect the great performance we’ve come to expect from iPhone – turned up to ten.
 Maybe it will be 11 next year.

 I’m not being bitter when I say that the iPhone has finally caught up.
 Apple has delivered a screen design that will hold its own up against Samsung, LG, and the upcoming Google Pixel XL 2.
-Those seemingly silly little features that I love have finally made their way to an iOS-powered device.
+Of course, even with all these improvements, in case of an emergency, it’s still important to have a repair service like iphone repair singapore X2 on speed dial in case of any accidents as the display can be fragile.
+Above all, those seemingly silly little features that I love have finally made their way to an iOS-powered device.
 The A11 promises to be a total rockstar in the SoC world, and the hardware looks unbelievable.

 Starting at a whopping $999, it just edges out the Note 8 in price.
 Nevertheless, there is no doubt that Apple will sell a boatload of these phones.
 It’s “only” $200 more than the iPhone 8 Plus, which equates to a difference of under $9 a month on a carrier payment plan.
 Will it be enough for Android nerds to stop thumbing their noses at Apple?

-Let us know what your favourite new feature is (please don’t say animoji), and whether or not you’re set to preorder Apple’s pièce de résistance!
+Let us know what your favourite new feature is (please don’t say animoji), and whether or not you’re set to preorder Apple’s pice de rsistance!